Authenticating my email sender

 Should I add a DMARC entry to my domain as well?

-It's not absolutely required, but it may help increase your reputation with email services.
+Yes, as it's essential for Gmail and Yahoo delivery and will also increase your reputation with email services across the board.
 If you haven't set up DMARC yet, check out this how-to by Google.

 My domain is private.
 How can I authenticate it?